GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 New to *GMT* is the concept of polygon holes.
-Most other formats do support this structure, so that a polygon is specified as a sequence of point defining the perimeter, optionally followed by similar coordinate sequences defining any holes (the “donut” polygon concept).
+Most other formats do support this structure, so that a polygon is specified as a sequence of point defining the perimeter, optionally followed by similar coordinate sequences defining any holes (the "donut" polygon concept).

 To implement this in a way which is compatible with previous *GMT*\ versions, each polygon feature must be able to be identified as